dmgatti/SingleCellRNAseq/_episodes/04-Quality-Control.md

 > {: .solution}
 {: .challenge}

 > DAS & DMG: Should we have some kind of challenge later in the lesson in which the students do no filtering vs. filtering by genes that occur in 100+ cells?
+Should the challenge be later in the clusering lesson?
+Filter more strictly and redo analysis?

 ### Filtering Cells by Counts